iavorvel/MyLD2410/README.md

 ## Installation

-1. Grab the zip-file `MyLD2410.zip` from the source folder (right-click, "Save link as...").
-Alternatively, you may clone the whole repository, or download it (from the "Downloads" menu on the left)
+1. Download or clone the whole repository.
-1. Unzip the file in the Arduino/libraries folder.
+1. Unzip the downloaded archive in the Arduino/libraries folder.
 Restart the Arduino IDE.
 1. Include the header file: `#include <my_ld2410.h>` in your sketch.

 ## Usage